pushfoo/Fontknife/docs/contributing/substitutions.rst

    #.
 Any necessary comments and spacing

-Now you need to build your doc locally to make sure it works:
+Now you need to make sure the doc works.
+Do so by building it locally:

 #.
 Switch to your terminal
 #.
 Make sure you're in the ``docs`` directory